Stegosauruss/CV/README.md

 ## Profile

 After a successful career in education, it was time for a new challenge.
-I thrived at Makers academy, particularly during tech tests and when working collaboratively with other devs.
+I thrived at Makers Academy, particularly during tech tests and when working collaboratively with other devs.
 I am currently continuing my studies and working on my own projects but eager to participate in building larger scale commercial products.

 #### Key Skills
 - JavaScript, React, jQuery, Jasmine, Jest